 All homeowners can participate in the citywide "B.C.
 Waste Free" curbside recycling program.
 Each home will be provided with a 65-gallon, wheeled recycling bin (upon request, 32-gallon bins will be made available to those for whom the 65-gallon bin is too large).
-All recycling will be collected on Wednesday every week.

 For those residences requiring additional recycling bins, please email your inquiries to Contact@BCWasteFree.com or visit www.BCWasteFree.com to send the request and the additional cart will be delivered to you.
 Due to the popularity of the program phone calls may not be answered immediately, but requests can also be made by calling 702-293-2276.